In this section

 However, inspectors are carrying out compliance checks nationwide to ensure that employers are taking the necessary steps.

-From Step 4, local authorities will continue to have the power to place public health restrictions on businesses in cases where a serious and imminent threat to public health is identified.
+Local authorities have the power to place public health restrictions on businesses in cases where a serious and imminent threat to public health is identified.

 How to raise a concern